mateuszjurewicz/tensorflow_speech_recognition/README.md

   <img src="./imgs/notebook_zero.png" alt="data directory tree">
 </p>

-We're also preparing a smaller **sample set**, further separated into the expected train, test & validation subsets.
+As you can see, we're also preparing a smaller **sample set**, further separated into the expected train, test & validation subsets.
 The point of this is to be able to test your code on a smaller slice of data and see if it runs to completion, without expecting the models to achieve extremely high precision or recall.
 Depending on its size, it can also allow us to iterate on different model architectures quicker.
 In my professional experience, human time is often the scarcest resource, so using sample sets is always recommended.